makersacademy/takeaway-challenge/README.md

 I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered
 ```

-Method
+Usage
 ---------
 Using a TDD approach, the design of the takeaway program evolved starting with an initial Restaurant class.

-The Restaurant class delegates responsibility of its menu to a Menu class, responding to the function '/create_menu' as indicated below:
+The Restaurant class delegates responsibility of its menu to a Menu class, responding to the function *'create_menu'* as indicated below:

 ```
 2.3.1 :001 > require './lib/restaurant'